joedski/arcfit-bezier-spline-qcad/README.md

 arcfit-bezier-spline-qcad
 =========================

-A rudimentary script to arcfit bezier splines, written in coffeescript against the QCAD Script API.
+A rudimentary (well, maybe not) script to arcfit bezier splines, written in coffeescript against the QCAD Script API.

 Nothing in this is super complex math wise, just a bit of fun with vectors.
+(I lied, the inflection point thingy uses a cubic solver.)

 The goal of this project is to write understandable code, not speed-efficient code.
 This is why there is a glut of functions everywhere because functional programming f-yeah.